How can you start working in internal communication? What skills do you need and how can you learn?

 It’s suitable if you have been working in IC for up to five years and would like to refresh your skills and boost your confidence.
 If you’ve never studied comms theory, it will help you.
 I’ve also had Comms Directors attend this Masterclass when they’ve suddenly found themselves responsible for internal communication.

-See my Masterclasses website and the end of this article for more info.
-There are a handful of places left and I’d love you to join me.
+See my Masterclasses website and the end of this article for more info about my courses.
+I’d love you to join me at future ones.

 I’ll hand you over…